Telikz/spacdr/README.md

 make build
 ```

-This creates an executable called `cram` in the current directory.
+This creates an executable called `spacdr` in the current directory.

 This loads the default `deck.json` from the current directory.